booka66/mea-gui/docs/userguide/layout/menubar.rst

 -----------------
 Hovering over this action displays a window containing parameters used for a peak finding algorithm.

-  - Peak Threshold: The number of standard deviations above the mean to be considered a peak.
+  - Peak Threshold: The number of standard deviations the mean after which a point may be considered a peak.
-  - Min Distance: The minimum distance between peaks measured in samples.
+  - Min Distance: The minimum number of samples between peaks necessary to consider them separate events.
-  - SNR Threshold: The signal-to-noise ratio threshold for an entire channel to be considered in the peak finding algorithm.
+  - SNR Threshold: The minimum signal-to-noise ratio threshold of an electrode necessary to consider a peak within the given electrode.
 This acts as a filter to remove noisy or inactive channels.

 Set Spectrogram Settings
 ------------------------